 Or you could engage the service of a public speaking and presentation coach to help you gain confidence and structure your presentation.

 And a good book to have on your shelf is The Magic of Public Speaking by Andrii Sedniev.
 Written specifically for new speakers it is a useful reference book with lots of good information on presenting and some great gems to avoid having those "learning experiences."

-Make the subject of each presentation you give something that can be tailored to different time slots.
-Nothing is more frustrating for you and the organizer of your presentation than if you finish too early, or have to be cut short because you have run out of time.
+Make the subject of each of your presentation something that can be tailored to different time slots.
+It can be nerve wracking for you and the organizer of your presentation if you finish too early, or have to be cut short because you have run out of time.

 However if you do finish early you can always fill in time by calling for questions (and praying that you get some!)